apertus-open-source-cinema/axiom-beta-qemu/README.md

 `./download_axiom_beta_image.sh`

 Note: This will download arround 3.7GB.
-Run following commands on terminal opend in axiom-beta-qemu repo folder

 # Step 4: Run QEMU
-To run the QEMU use the following commands on terminal opend in axiom-beta-qemu repo folder.
+To run the QEMU use the following commands on a terminal opened in axiom-beta-qemu repo folder.

 `chmod +x turn_on_qemu.sh`